themattharris/tmhOAuth/README.md

 the library can be used.
 Each example contains instructions on how to use it

 ## Change History

+### 0.53 - 15 July 2011
+- Fixed issue where headers were being duplicated if the library was called more than once.
+- Updated examples to fit the new location of access tokens and secrets on dev.twitter.com
+- Added Photo Tweet example

 ### 0.52 - 06 July 2011
 - Fixed issue where the preference for include_time in create_nonce was being ignored